 Other dryers use up to five times the number of components and refrigerant joints.
 The more parts, the higher the likelihood for service issues over the life of the system.

 Unlike most cycling dryers, the Parker Magnum cycling refrigerant air dryer requires no pre-filters or after filters.

 The new Parker Magnum cycling air dryers are designed for maximum energy efficiency and offer a number of benefits over existing cycling dryers currently on the market including:

-This post was contributed by Allan Hoerner, product manager and Jennifer Fiorello, Compressed Air and Gas Treatment Technology blog team member, Parker Hannifin Gas Separation and Filtration Division.
+This post was contributed by Allan Hoerner, product manager and Jennifer Fiorello, Compressed Air and Gas Treatment Technology blog team member, Parker Hannifin Industrial Gas Filtration and Separation Division.

 Related articles on this blog:

 How Refrigeration Dryers Improve Energy and Efficiency While Reducing Costs Case Study